The Mamre Road Precinct is within the Western Sydney Employment Area and was rezoned in June 2020.

 The package included a draft structure plan, discussion paper and proposed zoning maps.

-The finalisation report details changes to the State Environmental Planning Policy (Western Sydney Employment Area) 2009 (WSEA SEPP) that will help to facilitate industrial development in the Mamre Road Precinct.
-The finalisation report also outlines post exhibition changes to the package and provides a response to submissions.
+The finalisation report detailed changes to the State Environmental Planning Policy (Western Sydney Employment Area) 2009 (WSEA SEPP) that helped to facilitate industrial development in the Mamre Road Precinct.
+The finalisation report also outlined post exhibition changes to the package and provided a response to submissions.

-The rezoning package, all finalisation documents and all submissions are available on the Planning Portal.
+The rezoning package, all finalisation documents and all submissions are available on the NSW Planning Portal.

 Infrastructure funding